 - Purpose of your trip

-- Total number of kilometres (or miles, in the US) driven
+- Total number of kilometres (CAN) or miles (USA) driven

 The CRA requires that you record your odometer reading at the start and end of each fiscal period, while the IRS requires that you record your odometer reading at the start and end of each business trip.